opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 You can also select non-consecutive drawings and drawings from different animation levels.
 Levels will be processed starting from the first selected column, considering only exposed drawings according to their numbering order.

-When a drawing is cleaned up, its cell color turns from light blue to light green, the color denoting Toonz levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).
+When a drawing is cleaned up, its cell color turns from light blue to light green, the color denoting Toonz raster levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).
 If you cleanup partially an animation level, the remaining cells where the level is exposed will have a double color (green and blue), to stress the fact that the level is partially processed.

 When drawings belonging to partially processed levels are selected to be cleaned up, you are prompted whether to cleanup selected drawings overwriting the previous cleaned up version, or to add non-cleaned up frames to the existing level, or to delete the existing level and create a new level with the selected drawings only.